 If you’re using this as a mince pie filling, let it rest in the fridge for 24 hours first.
 This will give the liquid time to get sticky and syrupy.

-Store your vegan mincemeat in jars or airtight containers in the fridge for up to 1 month.
+Store your vegetarian mincemeat in jars or airtight containers in the fridge for up to 1 month.

-If you stir in the alcohol at the end, the mincemeat can be stored for 2-3 years in sterilised jars, but it’s best if eaten within 1 year.
+If you stir in the alcohol at the end, the mincemeat can be stored for 2-3 years in sterilised jars, but you’ll probably end up eating it much sooner because it’s so delicious!
 Store in a cool, dry place such as a kitchen cupboard.
 Once you’ve opened it, store it in the fridge as above for up to 1 month.

 Sterilising your jars helps to keep out any bacteria that may cause the mincemeat to go bad.
 To do this, wash empty jam jars with hot soapy water and rinse thoroughly.
 Dry with a clean cloth, put them on a baking tray then place them in the oven for 5 minutes at 180°C/350°F. Fill the jars with your homemade mincemeat while the jars are still warm.

-Use equal amounts of brandy or sherry.
-If you want to make mincemeat with no alcohol, you can use equal amounts of alcohol-free cider, apple juice, pineapple juice or orange juice.
+Use equal amounts of vegan brandy or sherry.
+Barnivore is useful if you want to check if a particular brand is vegan-friendly.
+If you want to make mincemeat without alcohol, you can use equal amounts of alcohol-free cider, apple juice, pineapple juice or orange juice.
 It obviously won’t have that classic boozy flavour but those are some good alternatives if you don’t like alcohol.
 Just make sure that whatever you use is suitable for vegans!

 Yes.
 Once cooled, this can be frozen in jars or airtight containers for up to 6 months.
 When you’re ready to use it, let it sit at room temperature for a few hours until completely thawed.
 Then store any leftovers covered in the fridge for up to 1 month.
 Do not refreeze.

-I hope you enjoy this recipe!
+I hope you enjoy this suet-free mincemeat recipe!
 Please let me know if you make it at home by leaving a rating and/or comment below- I love to hear from you! xo

 Fruity mincemeat for mince pies, made with a vegetarian alternative to suet!